alan-turing-institute/AutisticaCitizenScience/platform-code/README.md

 Please add the code you are working on to this repository.

-All other documentation relating to the project needs to be upload to [this repository](https://github.com/alan-turing-institute/AutisticaCitizenScience).
+All other documentation relating to the project needs to be uploaded to [this repository](https://github.com/alan-turing-institute/AutisticaCitizenScience).

 If you are unsure where to upload your work please contact [Lotty Coupat](mailto:ccoupat@turing.ac.uk) for help and guidance.